Thephelpster/CI_PP4_TF/README.md

 https://fontawesome.com/

 # Acknowledgements
-I'd like to thank these people who gave me all the help and support i needed to finish and make this project look as good as it does.
+I'd like to thank these people who gave me all the help and support I needed to finish and make this project look as good as it does.

 * Mo Shami, my mentor, for all the guidance, help and advice.
+* Roman Rakic, who helped me get the project finished off when I was stressing out about not finishing in time.
-* Tomislav Dukez, whos been very patient with helping me through the simplest of issues I've had and kept me going when I've wanted to quit, your awesome!
+* Tomislav Dukez, whos been very patient with helping me through the simplest of issues I've had and kept me going when I've wanted to quit, you're awesome!
 * Kate Cleal, my partner, for designing the 400, 403, 404 and 500 page images and being my spell checker for all the text.
-Shes alos been my rock throughout this whole project giving me the time to be able to complete it.
+She's also been my rock throughout this whole project giving me the time to be able to complete it.